 Can You Save Money with the Disney Dining Plan?

 With dining costs on the rise at Walt Disney World, adding the Disney Dining Plan just might save you money!
 As a travel agent, I'm asked all the time about whether the Disney Dining Plan saves money.
 In short, if you plan on dining at a few Character Meals while at Walt Disney World, then the Dining Plan begins to look pretty good.
-Also, adult beverages with Quick Service and Table Service meals (for those age 21+) will also help save you money.
+Also, adult beverages are now included at select Quick Service and Table Service restaurants.
+This new feature really helps boost your savings.

 To get the most out of the Disney Dining Plan, I recommend creating an optimized dining strategy by planning where you'd like to dine in advance.
 Begin by exploring the menus available at the official Walt Disney World website or the unofficial menus at TouringPlans.com which are often more accurate.
 Select restaurants that have high menu prices - start with the list below.